Latin Person and Number: A Guide to Latin Personal Endings

 Practice Exercises

 In the following exercise, I give you a random assortment of Latin verbs.
 Your job is to look at the ending and determine a) the verb’s person and b) its number.
-For the sake of simplicity, all the verbs are in the active voice.

 Example: cantās